ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/studio/database/tasks/import-data/import-from-ravendb.markdown

 ![Figure 8.
 Import configuration](images/import-from-ravendb-configuration.png "Import Configuration")

-1. **Server URL** - URL of the server you want to import from.
+1. **Server URL**
+   Paste URL of the server you want to import from.
-2. **Server Version** - The version of the server that you want to import from will show here once you enter the URL.
+2. **Server Version**
+   The version of the server that you want to import from will show here once you enter the URL.
-3. **Database Name** - The name of the Database that you want to migrate your data from.
+3. **Database Name**
+   Enter the name of the database that you want to migrate your data from.

 {PANEL/}

 {PANEL: Step #4: Set Import Options}